Currency:USD $

 2. Lack of Growth Opportunities: The industry's growth has been sluggish, with few new opportunities appearing for publishers and developers.

-3. Delayed High-Profile Releases: Notable omissions, such as the much-anticipated release of Grand Theft Auto, shifted analyst projections and affected console sales.
+3. Delayed High-Profile Releases: Notable omissions, such as the much-anticipated Grand Theft Auto VI, shifted analyst projections and affected console sales.

 Industry Performance Metrics

-• Benefit from Subscription Services: Subscription options like Game Pass and Fortnite Crew experienced a 20% surge, pointing to a shift in consumer spending habits towards more cost-effective gaming solutions.
+• Subscription Services: Xbox Game Pass and related subscription tiers experienced a 20% surge for full-year 2025, pointing to a durable shift in consumer spending toward subscription access.

 Shift in Game Sales Rankings

-In a surprising twist, the traditional market giant, Call of Duty, fell from its top-selling perch, not even making it to the top three.
-The 2025 bestsellers included:
+In a surprising twist, the traditional market leader, Call of Duty, fell out of the top three.
+The 2025 Circana top sellers were:

 1. Battlefield 6